Improving beef cattle: Bull test sale celebrates half a century

 Once the purchased bulls enter local herds, the result should be higher quality offspring.

-“Commercial producers in the area (who purchase these bulls) can produce better calves,” according to Jason Duggin, a locally based University of Georgia Cooperative Extension beef specialist.
+“Commercial producers in the area (who purchase these bulls) can produce better calves,” said Jason Duggin, a locally based University of Georgia Cooperative Extension beef specialist.

-The 50th Annual Georgia Bull Test Sale, Duggin said, is a joint effort between the Georgia Cattleman’s Association and UGA designed to help improve the quality of beef cattle in Georgia and to educate consigners and buyers about best management practices.
+The 50th Annual Georgia Bull Test Sale, Duggin said, is a joint effort between the Georgia Cattlemen’s Association and UGA.
+It's designed to help improve the quality of beef cattle in Georgia and to educate consigners and buyers about best management practices.

 How it works